nodeca/nodeca/docs/brainstorm/menus.md

         priority: 5
         to: blog.posts

-      friends: user.friends

-      # passing options as a string equals to passing mapping
-      # with `to` key only. above is a shorthand syntax to:
-      #
-      #   friends:
+      friends:
-      #     to: user.friends
+        to: user.friends

+      photos:
-      photos:   gallery.albums
+        to: gallery.albums

+      messages:
-      messages: user.messages
+        to: user.messages

+      events:
-      events:   user.events
+        to: user.events
 ```